Evidence Level

 2

-Meta-analysis of 10 RCTs involving 2,010 knee OA patients comparing turmeric/curcumin extracts vs placebo or NSAIDs.
+Pooled analysis of 10 clinical trials involving 2,010 knee OA patients comparing turmeric/curcumin extracts vs placebo or NSAIDs.
 (2021)

 Turmeric extracts significantly reduced pain (VAS, WOMAC) and improved function vs placebo.
 Effects comparable to NSAIDs in head-to-head trials with fewer GI side effects.
 Confirms efficacy across heterogeneous extracts and populations.